Pullbacks of metric bundles and Cannon-Thurston maps: Applications, examples and related results

-\item ({\em QI section in ladders}) Uniform qi sections exist through any point of $\LL$ contained in $\LL$.
+\item {\em (QI sections in ladders)} Through any point of $\LL$, there exists a uniform qi section contained in $\LL$.

-\item ({\em QI sections coarsely bisects ladders}) Any qi section in $\LL$ coarsely bisects it into two subladders.
+\item {\em (QI sections coarsely bisect ladders)} Any qi section in $\LL$ coarsely bisects it into two subladders.

-\end{enumerate} \end{lemma} \proof We shall briefly indicate the proofs compairing with the proof of the analogous results for finite girth ladders.
+\end{enumerate} \end{lemma} \proof We shall briefly indicate the proofs comparing with the proof of the analogous results for finite girth ladders.
 (3) follows exactly as Lemma \ref{ladder coarse bisection}.
 (2) is immediate from (1).
-In fact given $x\in \LL$ one takes a $K_0$-qi section $\SSS$ in $X$ containing $x$ and then $\pi_{\LL}(\SSS)$ is a required qi section.
+In fact given $x\in \LL$ one takes a $K_0$-qi section $\SSS$ in $X$ containing $x$ and then $\pi_{\LL}(\SSS)$ is the required qi section.
 Therefore, we are left with proving (1).
 This is an exact analog of Proposition \ref{ladders are qi embedded}(1).
-The reader is refered to \cite[Theorem 4.6]{mitra-endlam} for supporting arguments.
+The reader is referred to \cite[Theorem 4.6]{mitra-endlam} for supporting arguments.

-\begin{convention} All semiinfinite ladders $\LL(\SSS;z)$ are formed by $K_0$-qi section $\SSS$.
-We shall assume that through any point of a bi-infinite ladder there is a $\bar{K}_0$-qi section contained in the ladder.
-Also all infinite girth ladders are assumed to be $\bar{\lambda}_0$-quasiconvex. \end{convention}
+\begin{convention} All semi-infinite ladders $\LL(\SSS;z)$ are formed by $K_0$-qi section $\SSS$.
+We shall assume that through any point of an infinite girth ladder there is a $\bar{K}_0$-qi section contained in the ladder.
+Also, all infinite girth ladders are assumed to be $\bar{\lambda}_0$-quasiconvex. \end{convention}